Wildsong/arctic/flexlm/README.md

 ### Next Generation version

+This will be a Node JS server that works with the Arctic app.
+I will create a proof of concept React app here to test it.
+The backend server will use GraphQL and Apollo to push notifications to the React app.
+At startup the backend collects current state data then when React app subscribes, it pushes current state.
+Whenever a new log entry is written, it pushes an update.

-The advantage of watching the log instead of polling lmutil is that the monitor can respond as soon as anything happens instead of at polling intervals.
+The advantage of watching the log instead of just polling lmutil is that the monitor can respond as soon as anything happens instead of at polling intervals.
-The disadvantage is it precludes multiple redundant license servers but no one seems to do that with ArcGIS anyway.

-If I put a microservice on the actual license manager, and let it run both lmstat and monitor the logs, it could run lmstat directly from Windows.
-But ugh.
-Windows.
+If I put a GraphQL microservice on the actual license manager, and let it run both lmstat and monitor the logs.
-So for now I will just try to bind mount the log directory and then tail it from the Docker container.

-The microservice will be a GraphQL publisher.

-Okay, so I have to rewrite everything to run directly in Docker, not Docker Compose, because I don't have Docker Compose installed on Windows Server.
+Okay, I have to rewrite everything to run directly in Docker, not Docker Compose, because I don't have Docker Compose installed on Windows Server.
+Not really a big deal.

 TODO

+Write the server.
+Poll the output from lmstat.bat periodically.
+Push updates to the front end.
+Read the log file, parse it and collect current status, then as it changes, push notifications to the front end.

 Write the front end.
 When it starts, it will subscribe to notifications from the server.

-In the server, poll the output from lmstat.bat periodically.
-Push updates to the front end.
-Read the log file, parse it and collect current status, then as it changes, push notifications to the front end.
+A smart front end could show when the last update occurred and express concern if it's been a long time?
+Like, "Did you crash, FlexLM?
+Are you ok?"
+Hey ho.

 ## The obligatory screenshot